-- Telephone: Please telephone the Chief Executive on 020 7936 1500.
-If the complaint is about the Chief Executive please telephone our Joint Heads of Chambers on 020 7936 1500.
+Telephone – Please telephone the Senior Clerk on 020 7936 1500.
+If the complaint is about the Senior Clerk please telephone our Joint Heads of Chambers on 020 7936 1500.

 1 King’s Bench Walk

-If the complaint is about the Chief Executive please address your letter to our Joint Heads of Chambers.
+If the complaint is about the Senior Clerk please address your letter to the Head of Chambers.

 Our commitment to you:

-We will reply to your complaint within 14 days.
+- We will aim to reply to your complaint within 14 days.
 If we find that we are unable to reply within 14 days, we will set a new date for reply and inform you.

 - Our reply will set out: